ashtonkellis/cookie-stand/tasks.md

 # wednesday's lab
 ## index.html

-## sales.html
-1. add form, including a fieldset
 ## app.js
+1. add event listener for submit button
-1. lookup error correction on input, and implement it
+2. lookup error correction on input, and implement it

 # prep for tomorrow
 5. comment on someone else's reading assignment